Air Transport!

 NC4453 landed once at Tucson on July 8, 1928 flown by Jack Frye.
 He carried three passengers identified as G.E.
 Haynes, E. Hitchman and George E. Conklin.
 They were southbound from Phoenix to Nogales, AZ.
 Frye noted in the Remarks column of the Register, “HOT”.

-NC4453 was destroyed in a storm ca. early March, 1928.
+The NASM record corroborates this discription, stating NC4453 was destroyed in Antarctica by a storm ca. early March, 1929.
 You can see images here of what the airplane looked like in service with Byrd, and the remains of it as it rests today in Antarctica.
 Another image taken after the storm is here.

 The Register